LauLS19/pelagica/README.md

 > Screenshots may include media artwork used for demonstration purposes only.

-## Demo
+## Web Demo

-You can find a live demo of Pelagica at:
+You can find a live demo of Pelagica web at:

 https://demo.pelagica.app/